 - 1. The academic plan for the Second-Cycle degree assumes the student will attend the various educational activities. - 2.Lab or experimental activities may have specific attendance requirements, based on a proposal by the teachers involved which is approved by the Department Board. - 3.
-The Department Board may determine that basic preparatory courses be taken in advance of other courses when deemed necessary.
-Such requirements are indicated in the course chart published on the Faculty website. - 4.
+The Teaching Council may establish pre-requisites for certain courses if considered appropriate. - 4.
 Such preparatory courses will not be required for courses given in the same year of the programme. - 5.
 In cases where a preparatory course is required, the student must first pass the exam for this course before taking that for the more advanced course. - 6.
 Attachment 2 presents an outline of the required preparatory courses as determined by the Department Board.